netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

         XML: N/A, the requested URI is an XML namespace.
 ~~~~

-   This document registers a YANG module in the "YANG Module Names"
+   This document registers the following YANG modules in the "YANG Module Names"
    registry {{!RFC6020}}.

 ~~~~